ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 .. dropdown:: Releasing major and minor versions

-    Before performing a release, you must verify that your ``origin main`` branch is upd to date using the these commands:
+    Before performing a release, you must verify that your ``origin main`` branch is up to date using the these commands:

     .. code-block:: text